 “This book has been a bit special for me.
 Belinda has actually had to think like me and tidy me up and still allow me to write the book.
 All my ‘Wattoisms’ and character are still in my books.
 She puts the ‘wow’ in the books.”
 Ian “Watto” Watson

-Ian is the founder of the Shed Happens encouragement movement for men and author of three (so far!) books: Every Bloke’s A Champion… Even You!, Champion Blokes Shed Their Shame, and Champion Blokes Learn to Love.
-I have been working with him since 2012.
+Ian was the founder of the Shed Happens encouragement movement for men and author of four books: Every Bloke’s A Champion… Even You!, Champion Blokes Shed Their Shame, Champion Blokes Learn to Love and Can We Talk?
+I worked with him on all of them.

 I got taken by surprise during the process of writing my own award-winning light memoir, Dogged Optimism: Lessons in Joy from a Disaster-Prone Dog.
 I thought it was going to be a series of funny anecdotes about my daft dog, but it became something deeper and more special to me: a collection of life lessons in how to find happiness in unexpected places.